 Anthony Manuel is one of the premier baseball instructors in the country bringing a wealth of knowledge to the diamond.
 After an accomplished college career, Anthony was drafted by the Mets in 2005.
 After a 5 year pro career, he is now dedicated to giving back to the game as one of the most in-demand coaches in Northern California.
 Anthony brings knowledge, experience, and energy to the field of Baseball Operations at Alpha Charter School.
-He is the son of former MLB Manager Jerry Manuel and is married with two young children.
+He is the son of former MLB Manager Jerry Manuel.

 Coach Isaac Johnson

 Coach Isaac Johnson was drafted out of Cordova High School as a short stop to the Philadelphia Phillies in 1984 and played 3 years of minor ball.
 He then went on to coach his sons Cal Ripken little league team for 4 years.
 Isaac then was the head coach of a travel ball team out of Elk Grove for 3 years then formed his own team and coached that for 1 year.
 Isaac then was asked to be an assistant coach for the Black Barons Travel Ball team which was part of the JMF Foundation.
 During that time he worked closely with both Jerry and Anthony Manuel in how to teach the game of baseball along with learn how to also be a mentor to the players.
 Isaac brings a passion to the game that not only teaches baseball but, also the unwritten rules of baseball.
 Isaac feels that it’s a privilege to be able to work with each player.

 Coach Josh Johnson